ua-snap/unKML/README.md

     source ~/.bash_profile
     ```

- 1. Create an unKML virtual environment:
+ 1. Create an unKML virtual environment, then deactivate it for now so we can modify it and reactivate it later:

     ```bash
     mkvirtualenv unKML
+    deactivate
     ```

  1. Add a local dynamic library path to the unKML virtual environment by adding the following line to the ```~/.virtualenvs/unKML/bin/postactivate``` file: